ci-group/learning_machines_robobo/examples/ros_basic_setup/README.md

 ### catkin_ws
 This directory contains the catkin workspace.
 The full documentation on how this is supposed to be structured can be found [here](http://wiki.ros.org/catkin/workspaces), but you don't have to bother.
 It contains the directory `src`, in which all code will live, and an empty `.catkin_workspace` that is there because catkin works that way.

+In `src/` you'll find a package named "my_first_package".
+This is the package you'll be writing your code in.
+There is anothier package, called `data_files`, that one is given for you.
+You can inspect it if you want, but you can use it as if it were a black box.

-In `src/` you'll find one package, named "my_first_package".
-In the actual code, there are multiple, but all of those follow the same structure.
-All code needs to be in a package.
+When writing code for ROS, all code needs to be in a package.
 This is an *ROS package*, not jet a python package.
 Techincally speaking, this directory could have C++ code in it.

-In the root of the package, you'll find three files: `CMakeLists.txt`, `package.xml` and `setup.py`.
+In the root of `my_first_package`, you'll find three files: `CMakeLists.txt`, `package.xml` and `setup.py`.
 These, you can completely forget.
 They are required to make this be a package, and that's all.
 The ROS tutorial explains a bit on how to use them.
 For example, you can add ROS dependencies and modules here, but all that is done for you already in the full example.

 What matters more are the two directories: `scripts` and `src`.
 Everything in scripts is an executable: they should all be single files that call some code.
-The full example only needs one, likely you'll too.
-Just know this is where the place is of the code that is being called.
+We only need one, likely you'll too.
+Just know this is where the place is of the code that is actually being called by ROS.

 `src/` is finally our python package.
 I made it have the same name as the ROS package, because that is imo the only clean way to do it.
 Here, you can write any code you want like you would in any other python package, just remember to structure it with `__init__.py` files and all that. `setup.py` is installing this code as a proper python package, so hacks importing via relative filepaths and all that might not work.
-This package here can be imported in `scripts/` to actually run the code.
+This package here can be imported in `scripts/` to actually run the code, but this is the place you should write it.

+### scripts

+The scripts derectory might be a bit cryptic at first, but you should by now be familair by all of one of these.
+The ones you should know are.
+* `run.sh` and `run.ps1` are the scripts we used eariler to start docker.
+* `setup.bash` you should already be familiar with from the `hardware_setup`.
+It's unused for this specific project (as we're only printing hello world), but it is the file that contains the IPs the project needs to be able to connect to the different devices, specifically the phone of the robobo and the ip of your own computer to find CoppeliaSim.
+* `convert_line_endings.py` is used to make sure that your files have the right line endings.
+The Dockerfile calls this for you, so this should not be something to worry about.

+Lastly, there is `entrypoint.bash`.
+This is the script that the docker container will actually call to run your code.
+We need this seperate bash script to make sure we have the entire envoirement ROS sets up available, including all packages we have installed.
+As you can see, it calls the `my_node.py` script from the `my_first_package` package with `rosrun`, passing trough any and all commandline arguments passed into itself (That's what `"$@"` does).

+### results

+Once you have run the code once, you'll find that the `./results` (relative to where you ran the project) is created.
+This is the directory you can save stuff too by importing `RESULT_DIR` and `FIGURES_DIR` from the `data_files` package.
+This is where your persistant files will live.

 ### References

-The subscriber and publisher node examples are taken from [The rospy docs](http://wiki.ros.org/rospy_tutorials/Tutorials/WritingPublisherSubscriber).
-See that page for further documentation on it.

-The general package structure is taken from [The Roboticks Back-End tutorial](https://roboticsbackend.com/ros-import-python-module-from-another-package/).
+This general package template is taken from [The Roboticks Back-End tutorial](https://roboticsbackend.com/ros-import-python-module-from-another-package/).
 See that page for further dockumentation on it.